-Bill Miller attracts quite a bit of attention when he dominates the local bowling alleys near his home in Leesburg, Florida.
+Bill Miller attracts quite a bit of attention when he rolls into the local bowling alleys near his home in Leesburg, Florida.
 Onlookers barely notice the C1-2 quadriplegic’s bulky power chair or the repetitive drone of his ventilator because they are too busy watching his ball crash into the pins, propelling them into the pit.

 For more than 15 years, Miller’s IKAN Bowler has reinvigorated the sport of bowling for high quads all over the world.
 It’s rekindled their competitive fires and encouraged them to find community and support in the process.

 Miller admits he wasn’t much of a bowler when he was growing up in Central Florida.
 Through his childhood he gravitated toward more traditional games before finding a passion for racket sports and weightlifting in college.
 That all changed in August of 1997.
 Just a few days before the start of his senior year at the University of Florida, the 21-year-old math major went to bed to sleep off a night of heavy drinking.
 Later that evening his roommates found him face down next to some exercise equipment.
 “They wound up putting me back in bed,” he recalls.
 “The next morning I woke up and I tried to sit up, but I couldn’t.”

 The initial injury was a dislocation between C5 and C6, but inexplicable swelling over the next three days gradually brought his level up to C1-2, which meant he would need a ventilator for the rest of his life.
 Still, Miller found a way to put a positive spin on the diagnosis.
 “I oddly took comfort in being at the same level as Christopher Reeve,” he says.
 Knowing from a very early point that he wanted to do peer support, he saw using the ventilator as an advantage.
 “I felt if I was at the highest level, then nobody else could say, ‘What do you know?
 You don’t understand what it’s like.’”